Can You Get A Mortgage As A Nonpermanent Resident?

 VA loans are available to eligible active-duty service members, reservists, veterans and surviving spouses of those who passed in the line of duty or as a result of a service-connected disability provided by the Department of Veterans Affairs.
 The selling points of a VA loan are the 0% down payment requirement and some of the best rates available.

 VA loans don’t have mortgage insurance, but they do have a funding fee which can be paid upfront or built into the loan.
 Those who have received a Purple Heart and returned to active duty, those on VA disability and surviving spouses are exempt from the funding fee.
-The amount of this fee depends on the size of any down payment, the loan type, service status and whether it’s a first or subsequent use.
+The amount of this fee is dependent on the size of any down payment or existing equity amount, the loan type, service status and whether it’s a first or subsequent use.